udacity/FCND-Backyard-Flyer/README.md

 Manual control of the drone is done using the instructions found with the simulator.

-Autonomously controlling will be done using a set of command states.
-First, you will need to fill in the code for each of the command states.
-These command states pass along the appropriate Mavlink command to the drone and determine when the command has been executed.
-Next, using these command states, you will write a function to command the vehicle the fly the box.
+Autonomously controlling will be done using a event-driven state machine.
+First, you will need to fill in the appropriate state method which is run on the intiation of each state.
+Next you'll write the state transition callbacks.
+In these callbacks, you will check need to check an appropriate transition criterion to transition to the next state.

 Telemetry data from the drone is logged for review after the flight.
 You will use the logs to plot the trajectory of the drone and analyze the performance of the task.
 For more information check out the Flight Log section below...